BrandEmbassy/slim-nette-extension/README.md

 extensions:
     slimApi: BrandEmbassy\Slim\DI\SlimApiExtension # Register extension

-slimApi: # Configure it
+services:
+    - BrandEmbassy\Slim\RouterFactory("%configuration%", ...)::create # Register a router factory

+parameters:
+    configuration:
         slimConfiguration:
             settings:
                 removeDefaultHandlers: true # It's recommended to disable original error handling
                                             # and use your own error handlers suited for needs of your app.

         apiDefinitionKey: api # Your API definition will be under this key in "parameters" section.

+slimApi: %configuration% # Configure it
 ```